Finite Invariant Sets with Bridging Points in Logistic IFS: Logistic IFS

 Numerically, these values correspond to $(\alpha, \beta) \approx (2.3247 , 3.0796)$.

 \textbf{Figures~\ref{fig:5points}} and \textbf{\ref{fig:5p-tac}} show the return map and the graph of 5-point toss-and-catch structure.
-In the 5-point case, the attractor consists of a stable fixed point of $g$, an unstable fixed point, and stable period-2 points of $h$.
+In the 5-point case, the attractor consists of a stable fixed point of $g$, an unstable fixed point and a stable period-2 orbit of $h$, and a bridging point B.

-The following condition (C5) arises from the relationships among the points in Fig.~\ref{fig:5p-tac}:
+The following condition (Cond.~5) arises from the relationships among the points in Fig.~\ref{fig:5p-tac}:

-By solving the Eqs.
-(C5a)--(C5e), we obtain the following parameter values at which 5-point toss-and-catch occurs:
+By solving the conditions (Cond.~5a)--(Cond.~5e), we obtain the following parameter values at which 5-point toss-and-catch occurs:

 These correspond approximately to $(\alpha, \beta) \approx (2.1915, 3.3830)$.